| | | | | | |

 Parts of a Flower Craft for Preschool and Kindergarten

-As a preschool teacher, we did craft projects like these all the time, and the kids loved them.
+As a preschool teacher, we always did craft projects like these, and the kids loved them.
 I do a lot of hands-on learning with my children, so we don’t include crafts with every theme.

-I have to say, since we’ve started doing crafts more.
-Lately, I’ve started enjoying them more too.
-So if you don’t feel like you are a crafty person, try it.
+I have to say that since we’ve started doing crafts more, I’ve started enjoying them more, too.
+So, if you don’t feel like you are a crafty person, try it.
 You might find out you love it.

 Flower Preschool Activities